stefano5/Inverse_pendulum_on_a_unicycle_on_slopes/README.md

 1. Kalman filter (EKF)
 2. Mahony filter

-You'll find more tecnical information and all the implemented equations in:
+You'll find more tecnical information, all the implemented equations and all the results (with video) in:

 		Final presentation.pptx